Jorge Ramos (news anchor): Personal life

 Ramos earned a master's degree in international studies at the University of Miami in Florida.

 In 2008, Ramos became a United States citizen, after many years of feeling personally conflicted over the matter.
 He had considered himself just another "Mexican with a green card."
 That year, however, his 50th birthday, he had lived in Mexico 25 years and 25 years in the United States, and came to a realization, explaining, "You have to go through a mental and emotional process to recognize who you really are," Ramos said.
 "I finally recognized that I cannot be defined by one country.
 I am from both countries.
 It took me many years to make peace with that thought, and that I was never going back to Mexico."

 Ramos has been married twice.
 His first wife was Gina Montaner, daughter of exiled Cuban author Carlos Alberto Montaner; they had one daughter, Paola (born 1988).
 They divorced in 1990 and Paola was raised by her mother in Spain.
 In 1992, he married Lisa Bolivar in a Roman Catholic ceremony at the Cathedral of San Juan Bautista in San Juan, Puerto Rico.
 They had one son, Nicolas, and they divorced in 2005.
 He dated Mexican actress Ana de la Reguera, but since 2011, he has been in a relationship with Venezuelan TV host and actress Chiquinquirá Delgado, who has two daughters from previous relationships.
 He lives in the Coconut Grove neighborhood of Miami.

 Although raised Roman Catholic, Ramos does not believe in God, calling himself an agnostic.
 He has criticized Pope Francis for presiding over the canonization of Pope John Paul II, who he believes willingly covered up abuses committed by Catholic priests.

 Ramos is registered as an independent voter.

 Ramos disclosed in June 2015 that his daughter, Paola Ramos, was working for Hillary Clinton's 2016 presidential campaign.

 Awards and accolades

-Jorge Ramos has won eleven Emmy Awards and the Maria Moors Cabot Prize for excellence in journalism.
+Jorge Ramos "has won 10 Emmy awards (including an honorary Emmy and a Lifetime Achievement award)" and the Maria Moors Cabot Prize for excellence in journalism.

 In 2015, Ramos was one of the people selected for the five different covers of Times issue listing "The World's 100 Most Influential People".
 That same year he was awarded the International Career in Journalism accolade by Ondas Awards.